 Emilia Wyszynski is a CAIA member, whose grandfather, Diran Timurian, was Armenian.
 Learning about the UK Armenians & WW1 project, Emilia decided to share the incredible story of her family with us.
-She has researched the story of the family and their involvement in founding the New Arax Armenian village in Bari, Italy, where they were making rugs and carpets.
+She has researched the story of the family and their involvement in founding the New Arax Armenian village in Bari, Italy, where rugs and carpets are made.

-Diran was born in Isparta in 1905, and one of 7 children of a high ranking civil servant, Arutiun Timurian his wife Vartouhi Tutgiarian.
-They were forced to flee the Turkish hostilities and move to Izmir, where 17-year-old Diran was arrested to be executed and was freed only because of his father’s position.
+Diran was born in Isparta in 1905, one of 7 children of a high ranking civil servant, Arutiun Timurian and his wife Vartouhi Tutgiarian.
+They were forced to flee the Turkish hostilities and move to Izmir, where 17 year old Diran was arrested in order to be executed and was freed only because of his father’s position.

-Diran witnessed the devastation of WW1 and the Armenian Genocide as a young man, and narrowly escape death from execution, moving to Italy.
-He married to Askhen Sayian (the daughter of Rupen Sayian and Astrigh Zahrecian) in 1934, and his granddaughter Emilia is now an active member of the London’s Armenian community, and a contributor to this project.
+Having witnessed the devastation of WW1 and the Armenian Genocide as a young man, narrowly escaping death from execution and moving to Italy, Diran married Askhen Sayian (the daughter of Rupen Sayian and Astrigh Zahrecian) in 1934, and his granddaughter Emilia is now an active member of the London’s Armenian community, and a contributor to this project.